justinkelly/Alma-title-match/README.md

 To analyse the ExLibris Alma data we first need to get full outputs files from Alma of all the physical and electronic records.

 To do this
+...

+Once you have all the MARCXML files for both the electronic and print records save them into the folders on your server/workstation where you'll run this script

+Save the electronic records into a folder called 'electronic' and physical records into a folder called 'print'

 ## MySQL Database